tannerpace/weatherclient/pages/posts/pages.md

 # Working with unreliable APIs

 While building [**Kitesurf.ninja**](https://ninja-iota.vercel.app/) I ran into a few unanticipated problems with the [NOAA Weather Api](https://www.weather.gov/documentation/services-web-api).

-I will go over the problems I had and how I solved them.
+My initial structure was to fetch the viable wind directions for a location as well as the lat and long, I would use the lat and long to fetch the weather data.
+This would allow me to display the location on the map and show the user if the location was viable for kitesurfing.

 ## Problem 1: API is down